admiraltyio/admiralty/README.md

 ## Getting Started

+The first thing to understand is that there are two distinct kubernetes cluster types involved:

+1. Source kubernetes clusters
+1. Target kubernetes clusters

+Each kubernetes cluster can play either one of the roles.
+Or even both roles at the same time.
+In this document, we will however clearly mark source and target clusters for ease of understanding.

+Admiralty has to be installed on both types of clusters for the federation to work.

+Note that if a single person manages both types of clusters, that is great, but Admiralty can also be used to join clusters operated by several distinct administrative groups.

-We assume that you are a cluster admin for two clusters, associated with, e.g., the contexts "cluster1" and "cluster2" in your kubeconfig.
+For this document we assume that you are a cluster admin for two clusters, associated with, e.g., the contexts "cluster1" and "cluster2" in your [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
 We're going to install multicluster-scheduler in both clusters, and configure cluster1 as a source and target, and cluster2 as a target only.
 This topology is typical of a cloud bursting use case.
 Then, we will deploy a multi-cluster NGINX.

 ```bash
 CLUSTER1=cluster1 # change me
 CLUSTER2=cluster2 # change me
 ```

+If you can only access one of the two clusters, just follow the intructions relevant to your cluster.
+In that case you can also remove the context part from all of the commands.
+Note that some parts need coordination between the admins of the two clusters; how messages are exchange in multi-admin setups is beyond the scope of this document.

 Note: you can easily create two clusters on your machine with [kind](https://kind.sigs.k8s.io/).
+For larger, more realistic clusters you may want to consider using [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/).

 ### Installation